East Asia 2014: Rise of China

 Jul 1997-1999 Asian financial crisis▲

 Starting in Thailand with the collapse of the Thai baht, a financial crisis spread across the ‘tiger’ economies of East and Southeast Asia in the late 1990s.
 The biggest impact was on Indonesia, South Korea, and Thailand, but Hong Kong, Laos, Malaysia, and the Philippines were also deeply affected.
 The crisis ended about a decade of growth in the region and put pressure on the economies of the Pacific Rim.

 1 Jul 1997 Hong Kong returned to China▲

-After 78.5 percent of voters choose independence from Indonesia in the East Timorese independence referendum of 30 August 1999, violence erupts in East Timor.
-Anti-independence paramilitary groups attack people and set fires in the capital of Dili, prompting foreigners to flee the country and tens of thousands of East Timorese to take to the mountains.
-In response to Western condemnation of the violence, Indonesia agrees to withdraw its troops from East Timor and accept an international peacekeeping force in its stead.
+After 78.5 percent of voters chose independence from Indonesia in the East Timorese independence referendum of 30 August 1999, violence erupted in East Timor.
+Anti-independence paramilitary groups attacked people and set fires in the capital of Dili, prompting foreigners to flee the country and tens of thousands of East Timorese to take to the mountains.
+In response to Western condemnation of the violence, Indonesia agreed to withdraw its troops from East Timor and accept an international peacekeeping force in its stead.

 20 Dec 1999 Macau returned to China▲

 25 May 2009 North Korean nuclear tests▲

 The Democratic People’s Republic of Korea detonated a nuclear device underground on 25 May 2009, making its first successful nuclear test.